 Can I use a different cut of pork?

-How do I reduce the tanginess of the sauerkraut?
+How do I reduce the tanginess of sauerkraut?

 What sides go well with pork and sauerkraut?

-Mashed potatoes, buttered noodles, steamed rice, crusty bread, and steamed vegetables are all excellent choices to accompany this dish.
+Mashed potatoes, noodles, rice, crusty bread, and steamed vegetables all pair well.

 Crock Pot Country Ribs & Sauerkraut